Tennessee flooding leaves 21 people dead and around 20 others missing

 The director of the Tennessee Emergency Management Agency said his agency had confirmed 16 fatalities but acknowledged the discrepancy with local authorities, saying it was due to the state's validation process.

-Humphreys County Sheriff Chris Davis earlier told CNN affiliate WSMV those who remain unaccounted for are largely from an area of the county that was most heavily impacted by the rising water levels.
+A reunification center has been opened at McEwen High School, where community members can report missing people, the sheriff's office said.
+In the meantime, three shelters have been set up in Waverly, at the Waverly Church of Christ, First Baptist Church and Compassion Church, Humphreys County officials said.

+An 8 p.m. curfew will remain in place Sunday evening, the statement said.

-The deceased range from "the children to the elderly," Davis said.
+The deceased range from "the children to the elderly," Davis previously told CNN affiliate WSMV.
 He previously told the station that two toddlers were among the dead.

 "They just went and got one of my best friends and recovered him.
 He drowned in this," the sheriff said, growing emotional.
 "It's tough, but we're going to move forward."

-Meantime, three shelters have been set up in Waverly, at the Waverly Church of Christ, First Baptist Church and Compassion Church, Humphreys County officials said.

-An 8 p.m. curfew will remain in place this evening, the statement said.

-Casey Hipshire lost her McEwen home in the flooding, telling CNN Sunday evening that the last day has been filled with "a lot of heartache."
+Casey Hipshire lost her McEwen home in the flooding, telling CNN on Sunday evening that the past day has been filled with "a lot of heartache."

 Hipshire woke up to find the water rising and started praying it wouldn't get any higher, she said.